Different Types of Tents Explained (with Photos)

 OT QOMOTOP Geodesic Dome Tent

-However, it is also relatively heavy and expensive.
+However, it is relatively heavy and expensive.
 The poles also give the tent its name: They form geodetic lines on the tent’s surface.
+To enhance wind resistance, geodesic tents are designed with a low-profile cross-section, which reduces their exposure to strong winds.
+These tents provide space for 1 to 4 people.

 • Recommendation: The OT QOMOTOP is not the lightest tent, but its construction and high-quality materials such as the aluminum frame with T6 hardness make it extremely robust.
-It can withstand extremely strong winds and you set up within a few minutes.
+It can face strong winds and you can set up within a few minutes.

 Advantages: